WiIIiamTang/term_project_360-420-w2019-section2-Tang-Dinh/README.md

 The program uses command line arguments.
 Type in the path to the file you want to perform a logistic regression on.
 In MultipleRuns.java, you also have to indicate how many runs to do.
 Usually you would use the datasets provided [here](/src/dataset).

 There are also some things to create graphs.
 You can run AccuracyVsAlphagraph or AccuracyVsTolerancegraph to get a sense of how a parameter is affecting the accuracy of your model for one single instance.
 There is also the possibility of creating a ROC curve and a recall-precision graph, which may useful in choosing the prediction threshold and evaluating the performance of the model.
+Note that these graphs are created for only one single run of the logisitic regression and as such, don't really represent the model as a whole.
+You would want to use the MultipleRuns.java and get an average over a couple hundred runs for better graphs.

 Concerning reproducibility, read the [final report](/report/FinalReport) for parameters that we used to generate our results.